Dynamics of Non-Classical Interval Exchanges

 for all $i,j$ such that $1 \leq i, j \leq k$. \end{definition}

 We conclude from the previous lemma that a stage $\pi$ is $C$-uniformly distorted if and only if the vertices of $W(Q)$ are $C^{\frac{1}{d-1}}$-distributed.
 Moreover if the vertices of $\Delta(Q)$ are $C$-distributed, then the vertices of $W(Q)$ are also $C$-distributed.
-So to show that for almost every $\x$, there exists a stage $\pi_{\x,n}$ that is $C$-uniformly distorted, it is enough to show that for almost every $\x$, there exists a stage $\pi_{\x,n}$ such that the columns of $Q_{\x,n}$ are $C$-distributed.
-The proof of this roughly follows Kerkchoff's original proof in the case of classical i.e.m.'s while weakening various hypothesis.
+So, to show that for almost every $\x$, there exists a stage $\pi_{\x,n}$ that is $C$-uniformly distorted, it is enough to show that for almost every $\x$, there exists a stage $\pi_{\x,n}$ such that the columns of $Q_{\x,n}$ are $C$-distributed.
+The proof of this roughly follows Kerckhoff's original proof in the case of classical interval exchanges while weakening various hypothesis.

 In the next section, we recall the measure theory for determinant 1 projective linear maps with non-negative entries, from the standard simplex into itself.
 Additionally, we evaluate measures of certain subsets of the standard simplex, which shall be useful later.